 TAPING/RECORDING OF THE LECTURE: You are encouraged to take good notes, reflecting your interpretation and understanding of the lecture.
 However, you are not permitted to make verbatim recording or transcription of the lecture.

 ATTENDANCE: Attendance at the lectures is not monitored but it is in your best interest to be there.
 Consider the following: (1) The tests are based on the textbook material covered in the class as well as the class material, which may not be in the textbook, (2) Office hour cannot be used to catch up on material missed by a class absence.
+(3) One fifth of the questions on test is based on information given in the class but not in the book.
 LATE ARRIVAL TO CLASS is discouraged.
 It disrupts the other students and the instructor and if repeated, may be basis for barring from the class.
 If you absolutely must arrive late, enter quietly from the back and sit in the back.
 Only the persons enrolled in that class and section can attend the lecture.

 Tutors will occupy this office until 10:00 on Wednesday of finals week.